yoojchul/dashboard_for_postgresql-/README.md

-# dashboard_for_postgresql-
-dashboard of transactions for PostgreSQL
+# dashboard of transactions for PostgreSQL